Aridhia-Open-Source/shiny-demo-cohort-comparison/README.md

 This mini-app contains four tabs:

-1. The first tab allows viewing and comparing two cohorts side-by-side.
+1. Viewing and comparing two cohorts side-by-side.
 You can apply filters in one side to create a cohort and easily compare it to the original population, shown in the other side of the screen.
-2. The second tab builds a table showing the participant list.
+2. Builds a table showing the participant list.
 You can apply some filters to the list based on gender, race, age, treatment and hospital.
-3. The third tab prints an automatically generated PDF report template.
+3. Prints an automatically generated PDF report template.
-4. The fourth tab is the help tab, gives you an overview of the mini-app itself.
+4. Help tab.

 ## Checkout and run